log-nyc/log-nyc.github.io/index.md

+# **Learning Meets Geometry, Graphs, and Networks**

-# 3rd LoG NYC Workshop: Learning Meets Geometry, Graphs, and Networks
+We are pleased to announce that registration is open for the 3rd LoG NYC Workshop: *Learning Meets Geometry, Graphs, and Networks.*

 **Note:** Website still under construction!
-Stay tuned.
+Stay tuned for the full schedule of events.

 ## Important Dates